pasgabriele/lora-weather-station/External module/README.md

 Volt on GPIO32 = (4,2V * 27k)/(27k+27k) = 113400/54000 = 2,1V

-to determinate the c constant I read the analog value from GPIO32 when the battery voltage is 4,2.
-This analog value was 2440, then I calculated the c contanst in as following:
+to determinate the c constant, I read the analog value from GPIO32 when the battery voltage is 4,2.
+This analog value was 2440, then I calculated the c contanst as following:

+c = 4,2V/2440 = 0,00172131147541

 ### Json string creation and LoRa sending
 When all weather data have been read, these are inserted in a json string using the composeJson function, then the string is sent to the Gateway using LoRaSend function via LoRa connection.
-After sending the string, the External module go in Deep Sleep for the configured time.
+After sending the string, the External module restart the cicle.